Ho Chi Minh City University of Technology and Engineering

-Ho Chi Minh City University of Technology and Education (Abbreviation: HCMUTE, Vietnamese: Trường Đại học Sư phạm Kỹ thuật Thành phố Hồ Chí Minh) is a public university in Ho Chi Minh City, Vietnam.
+Ho Chi Minh City University of Technology and Engineering, formerly Ho Chi Minh City University of Technology and Education (Abbreviation: HCMUTE, Vietnamese: Trường Đại học Công nghệ Kỹ thuật Thành phố Hồ Chí Minh) is a public university in Ho Chi Minh City, Vietnam.
 It is currently regarded as one of the top technical universities in Vietnam.

-This is a public university located in Thủ Đức City, about 10 km north-east from downtown Ho Chi Minh City.
+This is a public university located in Thủ Đức Ward, about 10 km north-east from downtown Ho Chi Minh City.
 This university offers multidisciplinary bachelor's degree from engineering, technology to economics, laws and linguistics.
 The university also conducts technical research and vocational training, in addition to educational cooperation with foreign universities in the US, the UK, Australia, France, Korea, Taiwan, etc.